klavinslab/aquaverse/docs/concepts/index.md

 For the example in the diagram, these are

 - the plasmid puc19-GFP (the sample),
-- in a glycerol stock in an eppendorf tube (the object type), and
+- a glycerol stock in an eppendorf tube (the object type), and
-- stored in a freezer (the location).
+- a freezer (the location).

 A _sample_ is effectively the class of entity for which the item is an instance, and has a _sample type_.
 Here the sample is puc19-GFP, which has sample type of plasmid.